 6.9.3 Contractor’s Liability Insurance – Information Security and Privacy.

 (a) Without limiting any other obligations or liabilities of Contractor, Contractor will procure from a company or companies lawfully authorized to do business in South Carolina and with a current A.M.
-Best rating of no less than A-: VII, and maintain for the duration of the Contract, a policy or policies of insurance against claims which may arise from or in connection with the performance of the work and the results of that work by the Contractor, his agents, representatives, employees, Subcontractors or any other entity for which the Contractor is legally responsible.
+Best rating of no less than A-: VII, or the equivalent rating from another nationally recognized ratings provider and maintain for the duration of the Contract, a policy or policies of insurance against claims which may arise from or in connection with the performance of the work and the results of that work by the Contractor, his agents, representatives, employees, Subcontractors or any other entity for which the Contractor is legally responsible.

 (b) Coverage must include claims for: